periode/music-frame/music.md

 ## software

 the ideal is to share directly the project file (for instance, `.als` for ableton live, `.maxpat` for max, any source for programming environments), along with all samples used.

+## random playback

+there is a config at the top of each track directory:
+- mode
+  - numeric: a given range of seconds to wait between two tracks
+  - measure: a given range of proportions of the track length (0, 0.25, 0.5, 0.75, 1)
+  - markov